wbcmedia/wbcmedia.github.io/2026/draft.md

 All: Are you going to take me home tonight.
 Ahhh down beside that red fire light.
 Are you gonna let it all hang out, Fat Bottomed Girls you make the rockin world go round.

-- Gideon turns off the organ?
+- Gideon turns off the organ abruptly?

-**_Gideon_** : Right, I think we've all had enough of this.
+**_Gideon_** : Right, I think we've had enough of this.
 We need to move on, there's a new Lord in town, and I've got plans...
 Big plans!
-Vicar, let's wrap up so we can get back for the will reading.
+Vicar, let's jump to the end.
+I want to get back for the will reading.

 - Ghost of Lord Naff drifts in, begins to try speaking to the others, waving his hand in their faces etc
 - He points at the coffin

 **_Lord Naff_** : Who's in there?
 I say, Freddie, what's going on.
 Freddie, why are you ignoring me?
 Mrs B, why won't anyone speak to me?
+Can you see me?

+- He has banter with audience
-- Old Lord Naff drifts in
+- Ella, an urchin ghost comes in
-- He clicks his fingers and all the "living" freeze

-**_Old Lord Naff_** : You're a ghost my boy.
-They can't see you.
-They can't hear you.
-THEY can't even smell you.

-**_Lord Naff_** : Smell me?
-Oh...
-I'd just had a bite of Mrs Buttermuffin's oven-bottom bap, I think it had garlic sausage on...
-What do you mean "I'm a ghost"?

-**_Old Lord Naff_** : You're dead.
+**_Ella_** : You're dead

+- Curtains close behind him

 **_Lord Naff_** : Nonsense, I've never felt better.

-**_Old Lord Naff_** : You have ceased to be, passed on, bereft of life you rest in peace, you've kicked the bucket, shuffled off this mortal coil, run down the curtain and joined the choir invisible.

-**_Lord Naff_** : I can't believe it, I'm only 123.

-**_Old Lord Naff_** : Count yourself lucky, I didn't make it to 50, measles got me.

-**_Lord Naff_** : I'm sorry, I don't think we've been introduced.
-You are...?

-**_Old Lord Naff_** : I'm your great great great great grandfather, Lord Naff.
-Don't you recognise me from the paintings?

-**_Lord Naff_** : Paintings?
-Oh, the big ones in the dining room.
-I'm afraid we took those down years ago.
-They were putting me off my Cocoa Pops...
-Not nice at all.

-**_Old Lord Naff_** : Mmmmm...
-Well I suppose we'd better let these people get on with seeing you off.
-Come along, you can meet the others.

-- He clicks his fingers, the service concludes as the curtains close, leaving the two Naffs in front.

 ---

-# Ghost Introduction
+# FOC Ghost Introduction

-(FOC)

-- Lord Naff and Old Lord Naff are already FOC
+- Lord Naff and Ella are already FOC
+- Ella does a whistle to alert the others
+- Hildegaard enters through curtains (or up aisle?)

+**_Hildegaard_** : Well hello.
+Who you are please?

+**_Lord Naff_** : I'm Lord Naff, apparently, I've just passed on, though I can't quite believe it, I'm only 123...

+**_Hildegaard_** : Handsome AND a Lord?
+Very happy this is making me!

+**_Lord Naff_** : Oh this is terrible, what am I to do, I was supposed to be going on the grouse shoot tomorrow.
+Oh, oh no, I'm getting one of my headaches!!!

+**_Hildegaard_** : Headaches?
+No idea do you have about headaches.
+My head has been aching for over 400 years.

+**_Lord Naff_** : I'm sorry, I didn't mean to offend.

+**_Hildegaard_** : No needing to apologise, shocking it can be at first.
+Allow me to introduce myself.
+Queen Hildegaard of Hockflugenstein at your service I am being.
+If you are needing anything...and I MEAN anything...

+**_Lord Naff_** : Queen Hildegaard?
+THE Queen Hildegaard?
+Feared across the lands of The North, ruler of the Sweinstein Empire, undefeated in battle, The Killer Queen???

+**_Hildegaard_** : Oh, I'm quite nice, when you get to know me.

 - Norman walks up the aisle

 **_Norman_** : Well take me to the top of me Mam's staircase...
 It's you, you're finally here.